MLSDev/TRON/README.md

 })
 ```

 You can also use `EmptyResponse` struct in cases where you don't care about actual response.

+There is also an array extension for `JSONDecodable`, however it's commented out due to [this](https://github.com/MLSDev/TRON/issues/17).

 ## RxSwift